runtimeverification/iele-semantics/iele-syntax.md

 ### Local and Network State Accessors

 These accessors are implemented as builtins that can be called using the same syntax as in a local call, e.g. `%pc = call @iele.pc()` or `%balance = call @iele.balance(%bank.account)`.
-The names of the builtins follow the IELE convention for intrinsics: Their name is a valid global name that starts with the prefix "iele.".
-This means that no user-defined global name should start with the prefix "iele.".
+The names of the builtins follow the IELE convention for intrinsics: Their name is a valid global name that starts with the prefix `iele.`.
+This means that no user-defined global name can start with the prefix `iele.`.

 ```{.k .uiuck .rvk}
   syntax IeleName ::= "iele.invalid"     [token]